Alisher0903/alisherdev/README.md

 There are some premade themes that I have made for this portfolio inside `theme-examples.css` file.
 Just copy paste the styles to `globals.css` after that you are good to go or Create your own theme by editing the css variables in `globals.css`

-### Note

-1. When creating custom theme the css variables only take hsl value seperated by space
-2. Theme color for Animated Logo have to be hard coded.

-### Create Nodemailer User and Password

-1. Go to your Google Mail app or any other Google App.
-2. Click on your `Profile`
-3. Click on `Manage your Google Account`
-4. Go to `Security`
-5. Under `How you sign in Google` go to `2-Step Verification`
-6. Under `2-Step Verification` go to `App passwords`
-7. Create an app (e.g., portfolio-nodemailer), and copy the generated password securely.
-Use it as the value for the `NODEMAILER_PASS` variable and your email as the value for `NODEMAILER_USER` variable in `.env` file.
-[Note: Passwords are not visible once closed; if forgotten, delete the old app and create a new one.]

 ### ✨ Seo

 1. The project automatically generates sitemap.xml and robots.txt files within the public folder by leveraging the project's file structure.
-This process is initiated through the scripts located at src/scripts/generateSitemap.mjs, executed either after the project is built or by running the command `pnpm sitemap`.
+This process is initiated through the scripts located at src/scripts/generateSitemap.mjs, executed either after the project is built or by running the command `npm sitemap`.
 2. It's important to note that [dynamic routes](https://nextjs.org/docs/pages/building-your-application/routing/dynamic-routes), identified by file or folder names in square brackets (e.g., [segmentName], [id], or [slug]), are excluded from the sitemap.xml.
 3. Update google site verification code with your own inside `/src/data/siteMetaData.mjs`.
 Can be created for free using your google email id at <https://search.google.com/search-console/welcome>